Last reviewed on 2nd September 2023 by Martin Alexander (Mortgage Advisor)

 Does an overdraft affect getting a mortgage?

-Using an overdraft can incur monthly charges such as interest fees and this can affect your affordability.
+Using an overdraft can incur monthly charges such as interest fees which can affect your affordability.
 As a result, you may fall short of the amount you’ve applied for.

 If you’re financially stable, then your overdraft will perhaps be rarely used.
 That being said, if you constantly use your overdraft facility, it can suggest that your finances are under pressure.
-This is often why lenders are cautious approving mortgages to applicants that constantly use their overdraft.
+This is often why lenders are cautious about approving mortgages to applicants who constantly use their overdrafts.
 That being said, there are lenders that may still consider you, even if you dip into your overdraft often.

 Even if you have a sizeable agreed overdraft amount, getting a mortgage is still possible.
 Nonetheless, lenders will take into account your overdraft limit.
 This is because your ability to borrow a large amount through your overdraft may pose a financial risk if you’re unable to repay it in time.
 This can then have a knock-on effect on your mortgage payments.

 Should I clear my overdraft before I apply for a mortgage?